 Laforey returned to England in 1783, taking over as commissioner at Plymouth in the following April with the result that when he became due for promotion to the rank of rear-admiral on 24 September 1787 he was passed over, as was the custom, because he held a civil position.
 At the time there prevailed a great degree of contention over the method of promoting officers to flag rank, resulting in Admiral Lord Howe’s resignation as the first lord of the Admiralty on 16 July 1778.
 Laforey clearly felt aggrieved at being denied his flag for the reasons of holding a civil position, although the waters were somewhat muddied with the suggestion that his previous support of Admiral Keppel was the real reason for refusing him a promotion.
-On 10 November 1789 however he was promoted rear-admiral with his seniority backdated to 1787, he was further mollified by being created a baronet on 3 November, and in 1789 he was appointed the commander-in-chief of the Leeward Isles with his flag in the Trusty 50, Captain John Drew.
+On 10 November 1789 however he was promoted rear-admiral with his seniority backdated to 1787, perhaps as a result of his participation in the Kings Naval Review at Plymouth on 18 August, and he was further mollified by being created a baronet on 3 November, and in 1789 he was appointed the commander-in-chief of the Leeward Isles with his flag in the Trusty 50, Captain John Drew.

 Following the commencement of the French Revolutionary War in 1793 he captured Tobago on 15 April in co-operation with Major-General Cornelius Cuyler and four hundred and seventy men, the naval force consisting of a mere sloop and a schooner in addition to his flagship.
 Three men were killed and twenty-five wounded in the operation which saw Fort Scarborough carried with cold steel.
 In July he returned home, having been succeeded by Rear-Admiral Alan Gardner, and he spent some time recuperating at Bath.